On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Conceptual Outcomes -- Conditions of testing

 \subsection{Dogmatic Perspectives}

-Conditions for testing go beyond project specific socio-technical aspects and affordances.
-For example, socio-technical aspects and affordances alone cannot explain why some developers and even teams aspire to testing with conviction even though circumstances are completely disadvantageous.
-We find that adoption and adaption of testing practices goes hand in hand with \interviewee{a sort of culture change within a project}{2}{00:36:41}.
-Strong opinions of developers which can be perceived as facts by collaborators contribute to this change in culture.
-Such dogmatic perspectives can motivate or discourage developers and their teams to engage in testing.
-In consideration of Hypothesis \ref{hyp:1} and our categorization of these dogmatic perspectives on testing, we answer \textbf{RQ3}.
+\reviewmark{\reviewmarktwo{Socio-technical aspects and affordances alone cannot explain why some developers and even teams aspire to testing with conviction even though circumstances are completely disadvantageous\groundedintwo{2}{2}{4}{1.005}.} We find that adoption and adaption of testing practices goes hand in hand with a culture change within projects\groundedin{2}{1}.} Strong opinions of developers which can be perceived as facts by collaborators contribute to this change in culture\groundedin{1}{3}.
+Such dogmatic perspectives can motivate or discourage developers and their teams to test. in testing.

-\begin{questionbox}{What makes developers change their opinion about software testing?}{3} Opinions about software testing are influenced by perspectives of collaborators in projects, perspectives discussed in (online) communities with which a developer interacts and by exposure to artifacts which exemplify how and why testing is (not) used.
-We only find suggestive evidence that character traits contribute to opinions (a priori).
-Evidence which suggests that opinions about testing are linked to experience which feel emotional, profound and meaningful to software developers (a posteriori) is much stronger in the dataset we analyzed.
-We therefore argue that reflecting on such experiences (e.g., armageddon-bug, as discussed in \Cref{section:results:anecdotes}) in the context of a project's testing culture and (online) communities in which ideas and opinions are performed is what makes a developer change their opinion about software testing practices. \end{questionbox}

-Conditions for testing which we categorised as dogmatic perceptions can frame how a developer perceives testing.
+Conditions for testing which we categorised as dogmatic perceptions prime how a developer perceives testing.
 The three conditions we have categorized under dogmatic perspectives are \textit{testing culture}, \textit{community perspectives} and \textit{personal leanings}.